Can’t Get a Mortgage? Here’s What To Do Next

 What to do if you can’t get a mortgage

 In our experience, there aren’t many people who truly can’t get a mortgage.
-However, there are lots of people who either:

-• Believe they aren’t eligible for a mortgage, (perhaps they’ve had a bad credit issue in the past or have only recently become self-employed and don’t yet have a strong enough trading history)
+• Believe they aren’t eligible for a mortgage (perhaps they’ve had a bad credit issue in the past or have only recently become self-employed and don’t yet have a strong enough trading history)

-We’ve helped countless people who fit into these categories to get mortgage approval and we can help you too, if you follow these steps:
+We’ve helped countless people who fit into these categories to get mortgage approval, and we can help you, too, if you follow these steps:

 Step One: Identify the reason